-Istaroxime (Early Cardiogenic Shock)
+Istaroxime (Cardiogenic Shock)

-In September 2020, we initiated a Phase 2 clinical study of istaroxime for the acute treatment of cardiogenic shock in more severe heart failure patients than previously studied to evaluate the potential to improve blood pressure (primary measure) and cardiac function (secondary measure).
-The study also evaluated the safety and side effect profile of istaroxime in this patient population.
+In September 2020, we initiated the SEISMiC Study, a Phase 2 clinical study of istaroxime for the acute treatment of early cardiogenic shock in more severe heart failure patients than previously studied to evaluate the potential to improve blood pressure (primary measure) and cardiac function (secondary measure).
+The SEISMiC Study also evaluated the safety and side effect profile of istaroxime in this patient population.
 In April 2022, we announced positive topline results with istaroxime in rapidly and significantly raising SBP.
-In May 2022, we presented data from our positive Phase 2 study of istaroxime in early cardiogenic shock in a late-breaker presentation at the European Society of Cardiology Heart Failure Meeting in Madrid, Spain and, in September 2022, the results were published in the European Journal of Heart Failure.
+In May 2022, we presented data from the SEISMiC Study in a late-breaker presentation at the European Society of Cardiology Heart Failure Meeting in Madrid, Spain and, in September 2022, the results were published in the European Journal of Heart Failure.
+A second manuscript comparing the two doses used in the trial was published in the Journal of Cardiac Failure in April 2023.
 There is a significant unmet medical need in the area of early cardiogenic shock and severe heart failure.
 Istaroxime demonstrated a meaningful increase in blood pressure while simultaneously increasing cardiac output and preserving renal function in clinical trials of this condition.
-In order to continue our development of istaroxime for the acute treatment of cardiogenic shock, we are planning to extend enrollment in this clinical trial by up to 30 patients.
-We believe that this extension will advance the characterize the effects associated with SERCA2a activation and will support our clinical and regulatory strategy for istaroxime.
+We are currently initiating the SEISMiC Extension to evaluate a longer dosing period and to continue to characterize the effects of istaroxime, including those due to activation of SERCA2a.
+The SEISMiC Extension trial is expected to enroll up to 30 subjects with SCAI Stage B cardiogenic shock with data anticipated in the second quarter of 2024.